Nature magazine publisher to merge with Springer Science

-Germany’s Holtzbrinck, which owns Nature publisher Macmillan Science and Education, will combine the majority of its activities with BC Partners’ Springer unit, which publishes scientific, technical and medical books and journals.
+Germany’s Holtzbrinck, which owns Nature publisher Macmillan Science and Education, will combine the majority of its activities with BC Partners’ Springer unit, which among other publishes scientific, technical and medical books and journals.

-Holtzbrinck will hold 53 percent in the joint company, with BC Partners holding the rest, the companies said on Thursday.
+Holtzbrinck Publishing Group will hold 53 percent in the joint company, with BC Partners holding the rest, the companies said in a joint statement on Thursday.

-To shoulder these investments publishers are setting up joint ventures.
-Bertelsmann and Pearson in 2013 merged Random House and Penguin, to reap cost synergies.

-“The main benefit by merging is you have more bargaining power when you speak with universities and more journals to bundle,” said Liberum analyst Ian Whittaker.

-BC Partners aims to eventually divest its holding in the merged publishing business entirely, BC Partners Managing Partner Ewald Walgenbach said.
+The private equity group aims to eventually divest its holding in the publishing business entirely, BC Partners Managing Partner Ewald Walgenbach said.

 “The most likely exit will be an IPO.
 However, that is still at least 2-3 years away,” he said.

-He added that while the group may pursue small acquisitions the focus will be on internal growth, especially in the so-called open access business - the internet-based access to professional information.

-Springer Science Chief Executive Derk Haank will head the new merged company and Macmillan Science and Education Chief Executive Annette Thomas will serve as Chief Scientific Officer.
+Springer Science Chief Executive Derk Haank will head the new merged company, which will have an enterprise value of more than 5 billion euros.
+Macmillan Science and Education Chief Executive Annette Thomas will serve as Chief Scientific Officer.

 “The expected economies of scale will allow for additional investments in new product development,” Haank said.